 The new certificate will be used to access your IsardVDI webserver now.
 Verify that it is using it in your browser (usually there will be a locker icon before url input).

-- In case it is not using new certificate check nginx isard container logs while bringing it up with docker-compose up (withouth daemonizing it with -d).
+- In case it is not using new certificate check isard-portal container logs while bringing it up with docker-compose up (withouth daemonizing it with -d).
 There you will see information about the cert found in folder.

 - Check the certificates now in default folder /opt/isard/certs/default.
-Code should have generated a ca-cert.pem (server certificate extracted from fullchain).
-You may remove all certificates, put new ones again and start it with docker-compose up.
+Code should have generated a chain.pem and video.pem.
+Follow the certificate set up section.

 In case your new certificates didn't work it is recommended to remove all the certificates, bring IsardVDI up again so it will create new self-signed ones, and start the process of replacing certificates again (first brind down IsardVDI).